Hauenstein - New Ulm Brewing & Beverage Company

 Displayed for educational use only; do not reuse.

 A piece of brew from New Ulm in snow country usa.
+Independent brewery.
+Just visit their website, it's heart warming.
 First time I had one out of the box I immediately went back and bought another 12 pack.
 You know, in case the store burned down and I couldn't get more. $10/12 pack bottles = very affordable.
 I also picked up a 6-er of Hamms which this beer utterly smokes.

 05-17-2014 06:37:38 | More by The-Adjunct-Hippie